bkubinszky/rss-digest/README.md

 **Feed health check and warning** (`health.py`, `mailer.py`) Tracks consecutive fetch failures in `feed_health.json`.
 After 3 failures a red warning banner appears.
 Not yet triggered in production.

+### Liability

+This repository is provided for informational and experimental purposes only.
+The code is offered “as is”, without any warranties of any kind, express or implied.
+I make no guarantees regarding its correctness, reliability, or suitability for any purpose.
+Use of this code is entirely at your own risk.
+I assume no responsibility or liability for any damages, losses, or issues arising from its use, misuse, or inability to use the contents of this repository.

 ---

 ## Backlog